ddimaria/wmcp/wmcp-362/README.md

 1. The client removes assets from their estate and places them in the trust.
 This is considered a gift for income tax purposes.
 The trust issues a note to the grantor for the value of the assets.
 2. The sale of assets in the trust does not generate capital gains tax for the grantor.
 The grantor only pays taxes on interest and earnings from the note.
 3. The grantor removes the appreciation of the assets from the trust and places them in their estate, which avoids estate and wealth transfer taxes.
-4. Grantor paid income tax reducts the gross estate and allows the trust assets to grow faster.
+4. Grantor paid income tax deducts the gross estate and allows the trust assets to grow faster.

 Intentionally Defective Trusts are complex and are best for high net worth clients ($10 million+ or business owners).
 Benefits include:
 * Removes property from the client's estate for gift and estate tax purposes